lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 Now everything works correctly, and `<date-time>` will only update `modelValue` if the date is valid.
 This behavior is a design decision I made; you could do something different depending on how you would like your `<date-time>` to work.

-Adding support for moment is not especially difficult or interesting - it is left as an exerise, and the solution included in the source code.
+Adding support for moment is not especially difficult or interesting - it is left as an exercise, and the solution included in the source code.

 ## Exercises